bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 Can I ask one question?
 Why are finite fields needed?
-If you can do a DC net for one bit, can't you do it for 10 bits or any arbitrary number of bits?
+If you can do a DC-net for one bit, can't you do it for 10 bits or any arbitrary number of bits?
 Just have shared keys that are M bits long.

 **Tim Ruffing:** 00:19:25